-The deeper meaning of L’aG B’Omer and the power of Rabbi Shimon bar Yochai to hasten the geulah (redemption).
+The deeper meaning of LaG B’Omer and the power of Rabbi Shimon bar Yochai to hasten the geulah [redemption].
+Text: Introduction to the Likutey Moharan.
 Speaker: Rabbi Zvi Aryeh Rosenfeld z”l.
-(Recorded 1973-05-19.)
-Word for word transcript follows:
+(Recorded the 18th of Iyar, LaG B’Omer 5733, 1973-05-19.)
+Word for word transcript:

 We know that Rabbeinu z”l, Rebbe Nachman ben Simcha z”l, is begamtria Rabbi Shimon bar Yochai z”l.
 That means there is not just a direct connection, but an actual oneness between both.